xingchengyusi/CS465-Assignment-pdx/README.md

 The file `introtoreact.js` is a finished code for Intro to React.

 The file `codelab.ts` is a finished code for Intro to TypeScript.

+All the file in floder `angular` are the finished code for Augular Web app.